micropython/micropython/docs/samd/pinout.rst

 ``````````````````````
 The I2C devices and signals must be chosen according to the following rules:

-- The following pad number pairs are suitable for MOSI/SCK: 0/1 abd 3/1.
+- The following pad number pairs are suitable for MOSI/SCK: 0/1 and 3/1.
 - The MISO signal must be at a Pin with a different pad number than MOSI or SCK.

 Examples for Adafruit ItsyBitsy M0 Express:

-- SPI 1 at Pin MOSI/MISO/SCK  This is the default SPI device at the MOSI/MISO/SCK labeled pins.
+- SPI 1 at Pin MOSI/MISO/SCK  This is the default SPI device at the MOSI/MISO/SCK labelled pins.
 - SPI 3 at pins 13/11/12
 - SPI 5 at pins 12/3/13